CraftAmplify/craftamplify-task-app/README.md

-# CraftAmplify Mock Enterprise Task List
+# CraftAmplify Task Management Application

 A modern, responsive task management application built with React and TypeScript.
-This sample application demonstrates how to create a polished frontend environment with data persistence, perfect for understanding how UI components interact with a mock backend.
+This application demonstrates how to create a polished frontend environment with data persistence, perfect for understanding how UI components interact with a mock backend.

+## Company Information
+CraftAmplify LLC

+## Legal Notice
+© 2025 CraftAmplify LLC.
+All rights reserved.

 ## Description